The G-dynamics of the QCPB theory: Geometrinetic energy operator (GEO) and Ri-operator

 \begin{definition}[Geometrinetic energy operator (GEO)] Geometrinetic energy operator (GEO) is defined as where ${{T}^{\left( c \right)}}=-\frac{{{\hbar }^{2}}}{2m}\left( \Delta s+\nabla s\cdot \nabla s \right)$ is called structural $c$-energy.

-\end{definition} More precisely, the derivation of the geometrinetic energy operator can be given by logically computation.
-Since the square of generalized gradient operator that is calculated as Accordingly, it yields an second order operator
+\end{definition} More precisely, the derivation of the geometrinetic energy operator as an extension of the kinetic energy operator can be given by logically computation.
+Since the square of generalized gradient operator that is calculated as Accordingly, it yields an second order operator where $\Delta$ is the Laplacian.
+Then the eigenvalue equation of the geometrinetic energy operator ${{\hat{T}}^{\left( ri \right)}}$ with respect to the wave function $\psi$ follows